 DEP has the option of holding public meetings or hearings for the purpose of sharing information about the petition and assessment process, and to solicit additional information or data from members of the public.
-Hearings are not required, and are held at DEP's discretion.
+(25 Pa.
+Code § 93.4d(b).)
+However, hearings are not required and are held at DEP's sole discretion.